ErfgoedPod/evno/README.md

-  receive [options] <inboxUrl>         Watch an inbox for new notifications init <baseUrl> [inboxPath]           Initialize an inbox grant <inboxUrl> <agentUri>          Grant an agent access to inbox send [options] <inboxUrl> <path>     Send a notification to a inbox help [command]                       display help for command
+  receive [options] <inboxUrl>         Watch an inbox for new notifications init <baseUrl> [inboxPath]           Initialize an inbox grant <inboxUrl> <agentUri>          Grant an agent access to inbox login                                Generate a login token at the specified location send [options] <inboxUrl> <path>     Send a notification to a inbox help [command]                       display help for command
 ```